barugonman/care-research/va/va-nexus-urologist.md

 Dear Dr. Christopher Robertson, MD:

 Over the last year, your patient John Allard has seen a decline in his overall physical and mental state, making it increasingly challenging for the family to give him the best care without additional help.
-John is a veteran who receives benefits based off of earlier assessments of his condition, however, he could receive additional benefits if the VA increased his disability level ranking.
+John is a veteran who receives benefits based off of earlier assessments of his condition, however, he could receive additional benefits if the VA increased his disability level rating.
 To do that, we need to provide an ‘as likely or not or greater’ link from his current health issues back to his service years in Vietnam.

 Of his current issues, we understand the following are of the sort that could be (as likely or not) traced back to his service years:

 - Incontinence
 - New renal mass

 We would like to request that you consider writing nexus letters for John that describes any link between his issues and his military history.
 We are informed that a separate letter is required for each specific health issue.